anju0422/anju0422/README.md

 ## About me

 I'm a Data Analyst with over a year of hands-on experience using SQL, Excel, Python (Pandas), and Power BI.
-I specialize in data manipulation, analysis, and visualization..
+I specialize in data manipulation, analysis, and visualization.
 Below, I've listed some of the projects I've worked on to showcase my skills:

 - SQL (Joins, CTEs, Window-Functions, Aggregate & Date-Time Functions, SubQueries, etc)
 - Data Cleaning